William B. Burnsed Jr. Mechanical, Aerospace, and Biomedical Engineering Department (MABE Department)

 What do Mechanical Engineers Do?

 Mechanical Engineers are inventors.
-They work in automotive, aerospace and marine transportation to invent ways to move people and things efficiently.
+They work in automotive, aerospace, and marine transportation to invent safer and more efficient ways to move people and things.
 They develop new energy systems to generate power while reducing carbon emission.
 They design medical devices that improve health and extend life.
-Mechanical Engineering is an exciting and fascinating profession.
+Mechanical Engineering is a thrilling and inspiring profession.

 ▼ Bachelor of Science